MicrosoftDocs/fabric-docs/docs/workload-development-kit/extensibility-front-end.md

 ### Authentication

  In the sample workload editor, there's a section that lets you navigate to the authentication section.
- Before you use authentication API, configure an Entra app Microsoft Entra ID.
+ Before you use authentication API, configure a Microsoft Entra app Microsoft Entra ID.
  Additionally, ensure that your env.dev file is configured accurately.
 For more details refer to:
  [Configure the workload local manifest and acquire a token for your application](authentication-tutorial.md#configure-the-workload-local-manifest-and-acquire-a-token-for-your-application-frontend)